nevmerzhitsky/headless-metatrader4/README.md

     myfxbook
 ```

-It's strange to me but without `--privileged` parameter you will can't add EAs and scripts to charts!
-Maybe this parameter can be replaced by more particular `--cap-add` but I didn't investigate this still.
-You can find some details [here](https://github.com/mviereck/x11docker).
+Without `--cap-add=SYS_PTRACE` parameter you will can't attach any EA to chart and run scripts!
+I think this is due to checking for any debugger attached to the terminal - protection from sniffing by MetaQuotes.

+If your EA/script still don't work with `--cap-add=SYS_PTRACE` try to replace it with `--privileged` parameter.
+But this will give the container access to the host OS as superuser!
+Instead of this you can investigate which `--cap-add` values will fix you EA/script.

-You can use `-d` parameter instead of `-it` to move the process to background.
+You can use `-it` parameters instead of `-d` to move the main process to the foreground.
+Worth noting, script `run_mt.sh` will not catch `Ctrl+C` properly as it does for SIGTERM from `docker stop`.

 A base image is Ubuntu, therefore if you want to debug the container then add `--entry-point bash` parameter to the `docker run` command.